Shark-tooth hunters really want to meet 'Meg'

 "And you get to keep what you find," said Bob Lewis, who was at the site for the third time with his wife, JoEllen Perkins.

+Some fossil hunters, including Lewis and Perkins, wear masks to protect themselves from the dust.
+The area has long been associated with spores in the soil that are known to cause valley fever, although one organizer said there have been no reports of valley fever infection from any of the thousands of fossil hunters who have participated in organized digs at the site.

-Perkins was jazzed.
-By midday Thursday, she had already found several shark teeth at the site Ernst calls Slow Curve, although she hadn't found the tooth of a megalodon, the Greyhound bus-sized shark that bit the tails off of whales, crippling them before cutting them to pieces with their fearsome rows of 5-inch teeth.
+Perkins was jazzed April 11.
+By midday, she had already found several shark teeth at the site Ernst calls Slow Curve, although she hadn't found the tooth of a megalodon, the Greyhound bus-sized shark that bit the tails off of whales, crippling them before cutting them to pieces with their fearsome rows of 5-inch teeth.

 "Finding a meg tooth, that's the holy grail," said Koral Hancharick, director of the Buena Vista Museum.